-The New York State Association of Metropolitan Planning Organizations (NYSAMPO) is a coalition of the fourteen MPOs in New York State, which have committed to work together toward common goals.
+The New York State Association of Metropolitan Planning Organizations (NYSAMPO) is a coalition of the thirteen MPOs in New York State, which have committed to work together toward common goals.
 We are a diverse group of organizations, representing very large, urban areas like New York City as well as small, urban areas like Elmira.
 Nevertheless, we have common interests and believe that working together on planning and research initiatives can help our organizations provide high quality transportation planning expertise to the public throughout the State.

 NYSAMPO Submits Comments on FTA Section 5310 Draft Circular.
 The Federal Transit Administration released a Draft Circular addressing its Sec 5310 program “Enhanced Mobility of Seniors and Individuals with Disabilities Program Guidance” and requested comments.
 MAP-21 changed the Sec 5310 program by incorporating the former New Freedom program into it, necessitating new guidance.
 The Association submitted comments to the docket.